Moles: Meaning, Causes, Treatment and More (Updated)

 It involves the following,

-- Avoid direct exposure to sunlight during peak hours
+- Avoid direct exposure to sunlight during peak hours and wear sun protection accessories.

 - Use sunblock through the year even during winters